The Seven Tourism Regions that you can Discover

-The North Islands
+The Northern Islands

 The Belize Barrier Reef

-Central Coast
+The Central Coast

 Belize’s Western Region

 For those that want to venture into the Maya heartland and jungle hub.
-This region offers adventurers a place to choose from visiting national parks, botanical gardens, medicine trails, hiking, horseback riding, canoeing, birding, cave-tubing,
+This region offers adventurers a place to choose from visiting national parks, botanical gardens, medicine trails, hiking, horseback riding, canoeing, birding, cave-tubing, and zip-lining.
+It has everything for nature lovers and for those seeking the magic and mystery of ancient Mayan cities.

 The Northern Region